cloudalchemy/mixins/site/content/node-exporter/index.md

       and
         node_filesystem_readonly{job="node",fstype!=""} == 0
       )
-    "for": "1h"
-    "labels":
-      "severity": "warning"
+    for: 1h
+    labels:
+      severity: warning
-  - "alert": "NodeFilesystemFilesFillingUp"
+  - alert: NodeFilesystemFilesFillingUp
-    "annotations":
+    annotations:
-      "description": "Filesystem on {{ $labels.device }} at {{ $labels.instance }} has only {{ printf \"%.2f\" $value }}% available inodes left and is filling up fast."
+      description: Filesystem on {{ $labels.device }} at {{ $labels.instance }} has
+        only {{ printf "%.2f" $value }}% available inodes left and is filling up fast.
-      "summary": "Filesystem is predicted to run out of inodes within the next 4 hours."
+      summary: Filesystem is predicted to run out of inodes within the next 4 hours.
-    "expr": |
+    expr: |
       (
         node_filesystem_files_free{job="node",fstype!=""} / node_filesystem_files{job="node",fstype!=""} * 100 < 20
       and